wweitzel/top90-backend/README.md

             "cwd": "./"
         },
         {
-            "name": "Debug Playground",
+            "name": "ApiFootball Ingest",
             "type": "go",
             "request": "launch",
             "mode": "auto",
-            "program": "./cmd/playground",
+            "program": "./cmd/apifootball_ingest",
             "cwd": "./"
         }
     ]
 }
 ```
-The above configuration will give you the options to "Debug Server" and "Debug Poller" in the "Run and Debug" tab of vscode.
+The above configuration will give you the options to debug in the "Run and Debug" tab of vscode.

 ## Resetting data
-If you want to start fresh, you can easily wipe all your data by deleting the two folders in `docker-data`.
+If you want to start fresh, you can easily wipe all your data by deleting the two folders in `docker-data` or simpley run `make seed` which will repopulate the local db/s3.

 ## Remaining Work
 Finish the internal/apifootball client in order to: